rarya618/article-api/README.md

 - Each POST request only contains one article.
 - The articles are posted in order of chronological order of dates (earliest comes first).
 - Every article posted is of the correct format, containing all fields in the correct data type.
-- Tag name has been assumed to exist for all cases and will search for it when provided.
+- Tag name will always be searched when provided and will return count 0 if it does not exist.

 ## Libraries
 - fmt